 When visiting all schools, particularly mainstream schools, have the questions below in mind:

-When considering specialist settings, keep in mind the same questions as above.
-You may also wish to consider the following:
+When thinking about specialist settings, keep in mind the same questions as above.
+You may also wish to consider:

 It is important to note that there are legal obligations for parents to ensure their child is in school or education.
 They must be accessing education, whether at school or at home.